 - Outpatient physician services for the diagnosis and treatment of diseases and injuries of the eye, including treatment for age-related macular degeneration.
 Original Medicare doesn't cover routine eye exams (eye refractions) for eyeglasses/contacts. - For people who are at high risk of glaucoma, we will cover one glaucoma screening each year.
-People at high risk of ervices that are covered for you What you must pay when you get these services Vision care (continued) glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older.
-For people with diabetes, screening for diabetic retinopathy is covered once per year.
-One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
-(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.) \$0 copay for diabetic retinatexams. \$0 copay for one pair of eyeglasses or contact lense after each cataract surgery.
-Basic frames will be covered up to the Medicare fee schedule amount.
-Basic lenses will be covered in full based on the prescription.
-Additional items (e.g., anti-glare or transitiona coatings) will not be covered.
+People at high risk of glaucoma include: people with a family history of glaucoma, people with diabetes, African-Americans who are age 50 and older, and Hispanic Americans who are 65 or older. - For people with diabetes, screening for diabetic retinopathy is covered once per year. - One pair of eyeglasses or contact lenses after each cataract surgery that includes insertion of an intraocular lens.
+(If you have two separate cataract operations, you cannot reserve the benefit after the first surgery and purchase two eyeglasses after the second surgery.)

+- \$35 copay for Level 1 physician services to diagnose and treat diseases and conditions of the eye. - \$44 copay for all other physician services to diagnose and treat diseases and conditions of the eye. - \$0 copay for Medicare-covered glaucoma screening. - \$0 copay for diabetic retinal exams. - \$0 copay for one pair of eyeglasses or contact lenses after each cataract surgery. - Basic frames will be covered up to the Medicare fee schedule amount. - Basic lenses will be covered in full based on the prescription.
+Additional items (e.g., anti-glare or transitional coatings) will not be covered.

 Eye refractions performed solely for the purpose of prescribing eyewear are not covered under our plan's Medicare-covered Vision Care benefits.
-See also 'Vision care (additiona benefits)'.
-Out-of-Network 40% of the Medicare-allowed